rokerzfirst101/event-migrator/readme.md

 APP_NAME: The app name to be used by Gofr
 APP_VERSION: The app version

-DB_DIALECT: DB Dialect for the DB
-DB_HOST: DB Host
-DB_PORT: DB Port
-DB_NAME: DB User Name
-DB_PASSWORD: DB Password

-OLD_PROJECT_CREDENTIALS: Credentials for the old gcp project
-OLD_OAUTH_TOKENS: OAuth tokens for the old account

-NEW_PROJECT_CREDENTIALS: Credentials for the new gcp project
+GOOGLE_CREDENTIALS: Credentials for the GCP Project
-NEW_OAUTH_TOKENS: OAuth tokens for the new account
+REFRESH_TOKEN: OAuth token for the account with Calendar Scope

+SOURCE_CALENDAR: Calendar ID of the source calendar
+DESTINATION_CALENDAR: Calendar ID of the destination calendar
 ```